tombensve/MarkdownDoc/Docs/MarkdownDoc-User-Guide.md

 This will format the markdown in the editor into HTML and show it in readonly mode instead of the editable content.
 To go back to editing again do a Ctrl+F again or use the toolbar button.
 Do note that while in preview mode it is possible to drag and drop markdown files into the window to have them previewed.
 This does not affect what you are editing in any way.
 When you go back to edit mode again your edited text will be there and a new preview will preview that text.

-Please also note that the preview HTML rendering is done by the Java GUI library (Swing) component JEditorPane.
-This is far from an optimal HTML renderer!
-It can make things look strange sometimes.
-It also insists on indenting the beginning of every paragraph if you are using a Java version < 1.8.
-If anyone knows of a free, open source, swing compatible HTML renderer, that is better please let me know.
+_Please also note that the preview HTML rendering is done by the Java GUI library (Swing) component JEditorPane_._This is far from an optimal HTML renderer_!_It can make things look strange sometimes_._It also insists on indenting the beginning of every code block_._If anyone knows of a free_,_open source_,_swing compatible HTML renderer_,_that is better please let me know._

 ### Generate PDF